sullivtr/terraform-provider-graphql/README.md

     }
   }
   ```
   You would set the `query_response_key_map` variable on the resource as `["todo", "id"]`.
 NOTE: Since the standard for GraphQL is to return objects with the `data` parent object, the root `data` key is implied.
 However, you can use `["data", "todo", "id"]` if that makes you sleep better at night.
-See

   At the moment, this feature assumes you only need a single variable to run a delete operation.